bookofproofs/bookofproofs.github.io/_sources/history/20th-century.md

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Lakatos/">Imre Lakatos</a>

-<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Cassels/">Catherine Cassels Steele</a>
+<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Cassels/">John William Scott Cassels</a>
-: Catherine Steele graduated from the University of St Andrews.
-She went on to a doctorate in Chemistry and studied at the University of Illinois and at Harvard.
-She taught for some time at a Horticultural College in Kent before returning to the USA.
+: An English mathematician who worked on the geometry of numbers, diophantine approximation and the arithmetic of elliptic curves.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Warga/">Jack Warga</a>